Sxlitude/antinuke/README.md

 ## Terror Antinuke
-Use this tool to protect your discord servers against nukes.
+Protect your discord servers against nukes.

 This tool protects your servers from 16 type of events and it has recovery feature like Flantic.